What is an HMRC disclosure?

 WHAT ARE THE BENEFITS OF MAKING A DISCLOSURE TO HMRC

-Making a disclosure has several clear benefits if it is done properly.
-It is vitally important that any disclosure made is full and comprehensive.
+Making an HMRC disclosure has several clear benefits if it is done properly.
+It is vitally important that any HMRC disclosure made is full and comprehensive.
 Half truths or misinformation will only result in a prolonged and expensive HMRC intervention.

 For more information on voluntary disclosures you may wish to take some time to read the following articles: